-The PhD student will use a range of cutting-edge techniques in neuroscience, including optogenetics, two-photon microscopy to measure neural activity in the brain of live animals, high-resolution behavioural assays, confocal microscopy, molecular biology (e.g., CRISPR) and genetics.
-To record neural activity in behaving flies, we will collaborate with research groups at Oxford University and Sheffield University.
+To address these questions, the PhD student will use a range of cutting-edge techniques: genetics, confocal microscopy, optogenetics, thermogenetics, molecular biology, and behavioural assays.
+To record neural activity in behaving flies, we will collaborate with groups at Oxford University and Tel Aviv University.

 How the brain selects appropriate actions is a fascinating question that remains unknown.
 Choosing appropriate actions is not only crucial for our life but can, collectively, influence the course of our society.
 Furthermore, action-selection processes are impaired in addiction and neurodegenerative disorders, such as Alzheimer's disease and Parkinson's disease.
 Understanding how different neurons contribute to optimal action-selection in a genetically tractable experimental system will help us advance our knowledge of how the brain works, and what goes wrong in disease.

 Watch a 3-minute video about Dr Rezaval's past work.